arbox/shalmaneser/doc/index.md

 ## Prerequisites

 You need the following items installed on your system:
-- Ruby, at least version 1.7.
+- [Ruby](https://www.ruby-lang.org/en/downloads/), at least version ``1.8.7`` (please note that the version ``1.8.7`` is deprecated, future Shalmaneser incarnations will run only under Ruby greater than ``1.9.x``)
-- a MySQL database server.
-The server must be large enough to hold the test data (in end user mode) plus any training data (for training new models in manual mode).
-For example, training on the complete FrameNet 1.2 dataset requires about 1.5 GB space.
+- a MySQL database server, your database must be large enough to hold the test data (in end user mode) plus any training data (for training new models in manual mode), e.g. training on the complete FrameNet 1.2 dataset requires about 1.5 GB space.
-- if you don't want to train classifiers from you own data, you need to download suitable classifiers from our homepage for available configurations.
+- if you don't want to train classifiers from you own data, you need to download suitable classifiers from our homepage for available configurations (see for links later).
-- preprocessing tools for your language, at least the ones required for the use the pre-trained classifiers.
+- preprocessing tools for your language, at least the ones required for the use of pre-trained classifiers.
 Currently Shalmaneser provides interfaces for the following systems:
 <table>
 <tr>
-<th><em>System</th><th>Version</th>
+<th>System</th><th>Version</th>
 </tr>
 <tr>
 <td>TreeTagger</td><td>README from 09.04.96</td>